lunokjod/watch/README.md

 ### Pending to implement:
 * Add first launch application assistant to set or omit the desired setup parts
-  * the mandatory wifi sync on first launc must be optional (Lohtse shar)
-  * option for flip screen (Lohtse shar)
 * PDM Mic (voice assistant)
 * RTC (alarm)
 * espNow (locate other family watches)